18F/18f.gsa.gov/_posts/2019-12-3-long-term-teams.md

 Instead of dividing your grant funding into "build" and "operation & maintenance" buckets, think about the creation of software as a journey or a hike with three legs:

-1. ***Initial Prototyping ➡️ Launch***.
-This is the initial "build" phase; the one where you might spend most of your grant funding under a traditional model.
+1. ***Initial Prototyping ➡️ Launch***: This is the initial "build" phase; the one where you might spend most of your grant funding under a traditional model.
 For a government agency, the ATO process happens here.

-2. ***Launch ➡️ Ongoing Development***.
-In this phase, your team will build new features and change existing ones based on user feedback; actively monitor and improve your security posture; and deal with the bugs and issues that invariably crop up only when real users being using a product.
+2. ***Launch ➡️ Ongoing Development***: In this phase, your team will build new features and change existing ones based on user feedback; actively monitor and improve your security posture; and deal with the bugs and issues that invariably crop up only when real users being using a product.

-3. ***Ongoing Development ➡️ Sunset***.
-Nothing lasts forever, especially on the web.
+3. ***Ongoing Development ➡️ Sunset***: Nothing lasts forever, especially on the web.
 The last phase of a project is concerned with how to responsibly and thoughtfully shut it down and help users move to a better solution.

 ![Chart of the three legs of the software creation process]({{site.baseurl}}/assets/blog/long-term-teams/happy-path.png)